 The U.S. Department of Education's April 2014 significant guidance document, which states that "Title IX's sex discrimination prohibition extends to claims of discrimination based on gender identity or failure to conform to stereotypical notions of masculinity or femininity," does not change this analysis.
-First, the guidance document does not mention access to restrooms nor change the controlling Title IX regulations that authorize sex-specific restrooms.
-Second, federal regulations make clear that significant guidance documents issued by executive agencies are "non-binding [in] nature" and should not be "improperly treated as legally binding requirements."
+First, the guidance document itself does not mention access to restrooms.
+More importantly, it would not matter even if it had mentioned restrooms.
+Federal regulations make clear that significant guidance documents issued by executive agencies are "non-binding [in] nature" and should not be "improperly treated as legally binding requirements."
 72 Fed.
 Reg.
 3432, 3433, 3435 (Jan.
 25, 2007).
-The Department's significant guidance document therefore does not bear the force of law.3
+In other words, the Department of Education's guidance letter cannot unilaterally change Title IX's implementing regulations, which allow schools to have sex-specific facilities.
+The court in Gloucester County School Board noted this fact when it characterized deferring "to the Department of Education's newfound interpretation" as "nothing less" than allowing "the Department of Education to 'create de facto a new regulation' through the use of a mere letter and guidance document" in violation of the Administrative Procedure Act.
+G.G. v.
+Gloucester Cnty.
+Sch.
+Bd., No. 4:15-cv-00054-RGD-DEM, slip op. at 15.
+The Department's significant guidance document therefore does not bear the force of law.

-Courts' reasoning in Title VII cases, which involve claims of employment discrimination, validate the legal analysis above.
-These cases are instructive because Title IX and Title VII are highly similar and courts have repeatedly interpreted Title VII to permit employers to prohibit employees from using restrooms and locker rooms dedicated to the opposite sex.
+Courts' reasoning in Title VII cases, which involve claims of employment discrimination, validate this legal analysis.
+These cases are instructive because Title IX and Title VII are similar in their goal to eradicate discrimination based on sex, and courts have repeatedly interpreted Title VII to permit employers to prohibit employees from using restrooms and locker rooms dedicated to the opposite sex.
 See, e.g., Etsitty v.
 Utah Transit Auth., 502 F.3d 1215, 1222-1225 (10th Cir.
-2007) ("Because an employer's requirement that employees use restrooms matching their biological sex does not expose biological males to disadvantageous terms and does not discriminate against employees who fail to conform to gender stereotypes, UTA's proffered reason of concern over restroom usage is not discriminatory on the basis of sex."); Johnston, 2015 WL 1497753, at 13 (reviewing all Title VII cases involving transgendered individuals and concluding that "Title VII does not provide an avenue for a discrimination claim on the basis of transgender status").
-Simply put, school districts have no federal legal duty to open sex-specific restrooms and locker rooms to opposite-sex students.
-And no "discrimination" results from protecting young children from inappropriate exposure to the opposite sex in intimate settings, like restrooms or changing areas.
+2007) ("Because an employer's requirement that employees use restrooms matching their biological sex does not expose biological males to disadvantageous terms and does not discriminate against employees who fail to conform to gender stereotypes, UTA's proffered reason of concern over restroom usage is not discriminatory on the basis of sex."); Johnston, 2015 WL 1497753, at \13 (reviewing all Title VII cases involving transgendered individuals and concluding that "Title VII does not provide an avenue for a discrimination claim on the basis of transgender status").
+Simply put, school districts have no federal legal duty to open sex-specific restrooms and